 SGVWC's recent analyses of onsite production well 8D revealed and continued to confirm the presence of perchlorate and 1,4-Dioxane at concentrations just below the DDW MCL and Notification Level ("NL"), respectively.
 Because the current Plant No. 8 VOC treatment facility is not capable of removing perchlorate or 1,4-Dioxane, SGVWC has designed and plans to construct a 5,000 gpm, single pass ion exchange treatment facility for the removal of perchlorate when levels reach 50% of the MCL.
-In addition, SGVWC constructed an Design for advanced oxidation ultraviolet ("UV") light treatment facility for the removal of 1,4-Dioxane are detected in one of the other remaining Plant No. 8 wells.
-The addition of the ion exchange and UV light treatment facility will ensure continued operation of the Plant No. 8 VOC treatment facility and continued remediation of the SEMOU groundwater.
+In addition, SGVWC constructed an advanced oxidation ultraviolet ("UV") light treatment facility for the removal of 1,4-Dioxane.
+The addition of the UV light treatment facility will ensure continued operation of the Plant No. 8 VOC treatment facility and continued remediation of the SEMOU groundwater.
 The UV system is undergoing testing for a 97-005 amended water supply permit.